Clare Martin

 Clare Majella Martin AO (born 15 June 1952) is a former Australian journalist and politician.
 She was elected to the Northern Territory Legislative Assembly in a shock by-election win in 1995.
 She was appointed Opposition Leader in 1999, and won a surprise victory at the 2001 territory election, becoming the first Labor Party (ALP) and first female Chief Minister of the Northern Territory.
 At the 2005 election, she led Territory Labor to the second-largest majority government in the history of the Territory, before resigning as Chief Minister on 26 November 2007.

 Early life

 Martin was one of ten children.
-Her parents were strong Catholics and passionate Democratic Labor Party supporters.
+Her parents were Catholics and Democratic Labor Party supporters.
 Her uncle, Kevin Cairns, was a Liberal minister and MP in the McMahon government, but the family was not inclined towards his conservative politics.
 Martin's ancestry includes the Coughlin family, which also had NSW's first female statistician and the noted test cricketer Victor Trumper.
 The family was originally from County Offaly, Ireland, until the Cromwell invasion, then left County Cork in the 1850s just after the Great Famine.
 After attending Loreto Normanhurst, Martin graduated from the University of Sydney in 1975 with a Bachelor of Arts degree, in which her major study was Music.